-In addition to the above described patent families, we have two pending PCT applications, WO 2019218025 and WO 2019218024, with claims directed to modulators of ion channels and their uses in treating chronic pain, and have submitted national phase filings in the United States, Europe, Hong Kong and Australia.
+In addition to the above described patent families, we have two pending PCT applications, WO 2019218025 and WO 2019218024, with claims directed to modulators of ion channels and their uses in treating chronic pain, and have submitted national phase filings in the United States (a U.S. patent claiming the priority to the PCT application WO 2019218024 is granted), Europe, Hong Kong and Australia.
 Patents issuing from such applications, if any, are expected to expire in May, 2039, excluding any possible patent term adjustments or extensions and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees, as applicable.
-We also have two pending PCT applications, WO 2020000065 and WO 2019218024, with claims directed to the composition of matter and their uses for the treatment of cognitive deficits and negative symptoms in schizophrenia and for the treatment of autism spectrum disorders, and have submitted national phase filings in the United States, Europe, Australia, Japan, Canada, and New Zealand.
+We also have two pending PCT applications, WO 2020000065 and WO 2019222816, with claims directed to the composition of matter and their uses for the treatment of cognitive deficits and negative symptoms in schizophrenia and for the treatment of autism spectrum disorders, and have submitted national phase filings in the United States, Europe, Australia, Japan, Canada, and New Zealand.
 Patents issuing from such applications, if any, are expected to expire in October, 2039, excluding any possible patent term adjustments or extensions and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees, as applicable.